Sampling, approximation, and interpolation of differential forms by admissible integral k-meshes: Good unisolvent arrays of currents extracted from admissible integral -meshes

 To prove the second part of the statement, consider the Lagrange basis $ \{ \omega_1, \ldots, \omega_{N(r)} \} $ associated with the set of currents $ \widetilde{\mathcal F}^{(r)} $.
 It follows from the definition of Fekete currents extracted from $ \mathcal{T}^{(r)}$ that

 Using the sampling property \eqref{constantofmeshHk} one gets $ \Vert \omega_i \Vert_0 \leq C \Vert \omega_i \Vert_{\mathcal{T}^{(r)}} $, whence taking the sum for $ i = 1, \ldots, N(r) $, the claim follows. \myqed \end{proof} \begin{remark} To the best of the authors' knowledge, Theorem \ref{th:lebesgueforAFP} provides the first example of interpolation schemes based on integration of differential forms having \emph{Lebesgue constant of polynomial growth}.
-In particular, the classical Lebesgue estimate for interpolation, which has been discussed in Section \ref{sec:3}, in the setting of Theorem \ref{th:lebesgueforAFP} reads
+In particular, the classical Lebesgue estimate for interpolation in the setting of Theorem \ref{th:lebesgueforAFP} reads